 Attorney: In New York a domestic violence case is any case between a husband and a wife, a boyfriend and a girlfriend, ex-husband and ex-wife, ex-boyfriend and ex-girlfriend, or anybody who has a child in common, whether or not they were ever officially married.
 Any crime that entails those parties will be classified as a domestic violence case.

 What Is a DVM Charge?

 Attorney: They have an integrated part for cases that would otherwise be handled by any other party of the District Attorney’s office.
 These cases are handled by a domestic violence part, and then there are certain courtrooms and certain judges that are designated the domestic violence judges.

 We have an actual part that is referred to as, instead of just in the old days DV, for Domestic Violence, and now they put an M at the end for DVM, for Domestic Violence Multipart.

 Can An Altercation Between a Parent and a Child Be Classified as Domestic Violence?

 Interviewer: Can domestic violence be classified for an altercation between parents and children, or vice versa, or siblings?

-Eric: Yes, it absolutely can, and again, depending on the age of the siblings or age of the child and the parents, actually determines what court it can go to.
+Attorney: Yes, it absolutely can, and again, depending on the age of the siblings or age of the child and the parents, actually determines what court it can go to.

 We have come across a situation that involved a divorced couple during a visitation.
 One child, who was an older teenager, didn’t want to go to the mother for visitation.
 She resides with the father, and a fight ensued between the mother and the daughter, where actual fighting and a regular assault case came out of this.